fsist/future-streams/README.md

     take, or return, a Promise in their model, or a user callback in the form of an extra Func, which they can then fulfill or call whenever they want to.
 5.  `StreamInput`, `StreamOutput` and the various types of `Transform` and `Connector` all have dedicated implementations in the library core (in subclasses of `StateMachine`).
+The core model traits and classes are all respectively sealed and final.
 Other abstractions are built on top of that in user code.
     This contrasts with the v1 model, where the only first-class types were `Source` and `Sink`, and all implementations had the same status.
     This allows us keep the core implementation simple, fast and correct.
 The variety of component implementations in v1